neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning-week-1/additional-challenge-html.md

 - the `<main>` contains three `<section>`s;
 - each `<section>` has a title, one or more paragraphs, and if needed a list of additional information.

-Try to draft an homepage for:
+Try to draft a homepage for:

 - a cinema / theater;
 - a restaurant;